SixLabors/docs/articles/imagesharp.web/configuration.md

 });
 ```

 These callbacks are often the right tool when you need small workflow adjustments without inventing a custom provider, parser, or processor.

->[!NOTE]
->`OnParseCommandsAsync` runs after HMAC generation.
-If you sign requests, keep any command mutations in that callback deterministic and within your own trust boundary.
+If you override `OnParseCommandsAsync`, preserve the existing delegate unless you intentionally want to remove the middleware's default `autoorient=true` insertion.

 ## Related Topics